department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/conversation-guide.md

 ### Things to watch for:

 -   Does any part of the organization cause the participant to hesitate or get stuck?
 -   What sections or groupings does the participant create?
 -   Does the participant want to add even more categories?
 -   Where does the participant place notification related items?
 -   What expectations does the participant have around notifications and updates?
 </details>

 ## Third Task: Discuss current logged-in experience - 5 minutes

-The last thing I wanted to review with you is the current logged in homepage.
+The last thing I wanted to review with you is the current logged-in homepage.

 -   I'd like to learn more about your thoughts on the current logged-in experience.
 -   Tell me how what you see lines up with your expectations.
 -   Is this what you typically see when you log in?
--   Our session today has been focused a personalized homepage - how do you see that as being different from your profile?
+-   Our session today has been focused a personalized page - how do you see that as being different from your profile?

 That's helpful, thank you!